Agency contact information:

 A home care provider must have a current license to operate in the state.

-Refer to the MN Dept. of Health publications, A Guide to Home Care Services and A Guide to Hospice Care Services.
+Refer to the MN Dept. of Health publications, A Guide to Home Care Services.

-Fees are based on revenue derived from the provision of home care services during the previous calendar year for all but assisted living home care providers.
+Fees are based on revenue derived from the provision of home care services during the previous calendar year.

 Licensing surcharge to be assessed